 The two primary types of dental x-rays are intraoral (taken from inside the mouth) and extraoral (taken from the outside).
 Bitewing X-rays are the most common type of intraoral radiograph.
 Traditionally, uncomfortable pieces of film were placed inside the mouth for the patient to bite down on while the x-ray was being taken.
 With digital technology, the small sensors make this type of imaging much more comfortable.
 A panoramic x-ray is an extraoral x-ray in which a machine rotates around the head.
 The resulting images allow the dentist to see the entire mouth at once.

 What Are the Benefits of Digital X-Rays?

-Digital x-rays benefit both patient and dentist alike in many ways.
+Digital X-rays benefit both patients and dentists alike in many ways.
 Benefits include:

 - Reduced chair time and wait time — results are instant and highly accurate

 - Improved imaging — images can also be sharpened, enlarged, and optimized in a variety of ways that improve diagnostic proficiency

 - Less radiation — the radiation exposure from digital imaging is 80% less than from traditional X-rays